ajax1310/Youtube_Video_QnA_Bot/README.md

-# YouTube Video QA System
+# YouTube Video QnA Chatbot

 ## Overview
-This project is a YouTube Video QA System that allows users to extract and analyze content from YouTube videos.
-The system downloads audio from a given YouTube video, transcribes it, generates vector embeddings, and enables users to query the extracted content using a selected LLM.
+This project is a YouTube Video QnA Chatbot that allows users to extract and analyze content from YouTube videos.
+The system downloads audio from a given YouTube video, transcribes it, stores it in the context, and enables users to query the extracted content using a selected LLM.

 ## Features
 - **Download Audio**: Extracts audio from a YouTube video.
 - **Transcription**: Uses Google Speech Recognition to transcribe audio in chunks.
-- **Text Embeddings**: Creates vector embeddings using FAISS and Ollama Embeddings.
 - **Question Answering**: Allows users to query transcribed content using AI models.
 - **Model Selection**: Provides multiple LLMs options for answering questions.